 Sarah made some tabouleh and fasolakia to go with the loukaniko and psomi she bought at the festival.
+Fasolakia is a green bean stew, often including chunks of potatoes.
 Loukaniko is a sausage flavored with fennel seeds and orange peel.
 My husband's favorite!
 Psomi is Greek peasant bread, baked in a circle and crusted with sesame seeds.
 We grilled the sausage, spooned mounds of tabouleh salad on our plates, served up the fasolakia, and cut up chunks of bread to sop up the sauce with.
 A wonderful meal!

 About a week ago, I picked up some fresh green beans at the farmer's market and a rosemary foccacia bread.
 We had enjoyed the fasolakia Sarah made earlier so much that I wanted to make some myself.
-Friends of ours were coming over for dinner that night, so I wanted to somehow make the green beans into a one pot meal.
-I didn't have any potatoes on hand, but I did have some frozen skinless, boneless chicken thighs.
-I decided to add some chunks of sauteed chicken thighs to the green bean stew.
-I also didn't have any fresh parsley on hand, so I used about 2 tablespoons of dried parsley and added 1 teaspoon each of dried Greek oregano, dried mint, and dried dill weed (a classic Greek combo of flavorings).
+Friends of ours were coming over for dinner that night, so I made the green beans.
 With the bread to dip into the flavorful sauce, I had a perfect home style Greek meal.
 This was the kind of meal my dad loved, with lots of vegetables & lots of broth.

-Here is the original family recipe with notations about making it low sodium.
+Here is the original family recipe adapted to low sodium.
 The combination of herbs made the sauce so flavorful that we didn't even miss the salt.
 Also, here is a video from the TV series we produced for our local cable access channel.

 A flavorsome combination of green beans stewed in a tasty tomato sauce.
 Simple, healthful, and delicious.
 A wonderful holiday alternative to the usual cream soup based green bean casseroles.